A Doctor’s Diagnosis

-By Amy Burkhart, MD, RD
+By Amy Burkhart, MD, RD Updated May 19, 2020

-Emergency room and misdiagnoses
+Emergency room visits

-I got married and moved to Hawaii to work as an emergency room doctor.
+I moved to Hawaii to work as an emergency room doctor.
 Within a year of my arrival, I was in the emergency room as a patient instead of the doctor.
 I had been getting progressively sicker, but my symptoms were once again attributed to stress.
 I had no children, worked part-time and lived on the beach in Hawaii.
 I hardly felt stressed!
 But one day, I landed in the ER with sudden onset dizziness and stroke-like symptoms.

 I was given multiple diagnoses, none of them correct.
 One specialist erroneously diagnosed me with multiple sclerosis, another with Lyme disease, which led to months of unnecessary antibiotics.
 The pressure in my brain was elevated and my blood pressure too low to even stand up.
 I was put on medications.
 The drugs made me worse.
 I went on disability because I was too ill to do anything, let alone work.
-I continued to decline.
+I continued to get worse.

 My colleagues were baffled, and while supportive, they had no answers.
 I began to see alternative practitioners and order tests on myself.
-One of the panels I ordered happened to include celiac testing.
+One of the panels I ordered on myself happened to include celiac testing.
 When the celiac tests came back positive, I was confused.
 I thought it had to be diagnosed in childhood.
 I had a lot to learn.

-I carried the results to my doctor and requested she run a celiac panel.
+I carried the results to my doctor and requested she run a celiac blood test.
 When the results came back, my numbers were so high they exceeded the lab’s scale.
 A gastroenterologist confirmed the diagnosis with a biopsy.
 Mine was the first case of celiac disease my primary care doctor had ever seen or at least the first she had diagnosed.
 I was the subject of grand rounds (physician education) the following month because I was “the interesting case”.
 That was nothing I ever aspired to be.
 But, I was thankful my diagnostic odyssey would help educate other doctors.
-Since that time, it has become my focus to continue to educate the public and physicians on the topics of celiac disease and gluten/wheat related disorders.
+Since that time, it has become my focus to continue to educate the public and physicians on the topics of celiac disease and gluten/wheat-related disorders.

 As a result of my diagnosis, eight of my family members were diagnosed.
 This is a staggering number.
 My family members are no longer ill and the radar is up for diagnosis in subsequent generations.
 My diagnosis helped three generations of my family live healthy, happy lives.
 It also means we will be prepared to screen future generations.
 Earlier diagnosis means less suffering and fewer long-term complications.

-My diagnosis has positively affected my life, my family’s life and that of multiple generations to come.
+My diagnosis has positively affected my life, my family’s life, and that of multiple generations to come.